 - Prepare and pass the RGB image to Face SDK using

 VideoWorker::addVideoFrame.
-If the format of the received RGB image is BGR instead of RGB, the byte order is changed so that the image colors are displayed correctly.
-If a depth frame wasn't received together with an RGB frame, the last received depth frame is used.
+If the format of the received RGB image is BGR instead of RGB, the byte order is changed, so that the image colors are displayed correctly.
+If a depth frame is not received together with an RGB frame, the last received depth frame is used.
 A pair of the depth and RGB frames is queued in

-_framesin order to find the data corresponding to the processing result in
+_framesin order to find the data, which corresponds to the processing result in

 framefield of the